NYPL/ami-preservation/docs/pages/resources/jdbc-connectivity-troubleshooting.md

 1. **Request IT Assistance**:
    If all settings are correct and connectivity issues persist, it may be necessary to enlist support from IT.
 2. **Restart the Server**:
-   The production server has a weekly scheduled restart, but sometimes a forced restart can resolve JDBC issues.
+   The production server has a weekly scheduled restart, but sometimes a forced restart can resolve JDBC issues (if things are not working or when in doubt, ask IT to restart Filemaker Windows OS).

 ---